 Patients present with arterial occlusion-like symptoms such as intermittent claudication and visceral ischemia such as bowel involvement causing diarrhea, weight loss, and abdominal pain.
 Renovascular arterial hypertension symptoms are also common 1.

 The pathophysiology of CRA is not well understood.
 It often occurs in patients that have traditional atherosclerotic risk factors: hypertriglyceridemia, hypercholesterolemia, tobacco smoking, diabetes, and hypertension 1.
-There may be a calcification regulation defect secondary to lack of serum fetuin-A (a.k.a. alpha-2-Heremans-Schmid glycoprotein) which acts to inhibit ectopic calcification 1,3.
+There may be a calcification regulation defect secondary to lack of serum fetuin-A (also known as alpha-2-Heremans-Schmid glycoprotein) which acts to inhibit ectopic calcification 1,3.

 Non-contrast CT demonstrates dense, serpiginous, exophytic, calcifications of the aortic wall which protrude into the aortic lumen.
 This is in contrast to the typical appearance of atherosclerosis which follows the curve of the vessel wall.
 These lesions are located typically at the suprarenal and/or juxtarenal aorta causing significant occlusion.
 Lesions demonstrate a coral reef shape 2.